monterail/zeppelins-fullfrontend/documentation/decisions/0005-supabase-generated-types-implementation.md

 const client = useSupabaseClient<Database>();
 ```

 On frontend application level we still need additional type / interface definitions to use in for example props.
-We can either define those from scratch or construct using already provided definitions from `SupaBase` making it more dynamic and less error prone.
+We can either define those from scratch or construct using already provided definitions from `Supabase` making it more dynamic and less error prone.

 ## Decision